Looe Key National Marine Sanctuary: History

-The Looe Key National Marine Sanctuary implemented the National Marine Sanctuary program's first zoning system in 1983.
-In 1984, it hosted the first annual underwater music festival.
+On August 4, 1984, the Cypriot-flagged motor cargo vessel ran aground on Molasses Reef within the Key Largo National Marine Sanctuary, inflicting significant damage on the reef.
+Staff from both the Looe Key and Key Largo sanctuaries responded as soon as the incident was reported and remained on the scene during a 12-day United States Coast Guard-led effort to refloat Wellwood and remove her from the reef.

 Research at the sanctuary between 1983 and 1985 demonstrated a marked increase in fish populations after the prohibition of spearfishing.
 In 1985, a Miami Herald travel writer deemed Looe Key one of the world's top ten destinations for recreational diving.

 In 1986, the Looe Key National Marine Sanctuary teamed up with the Key Largo National Marine Sanctuary to hold a joint underwater photography contest.
 In the 1980s, NOAA worked with the Miami Herald to produce an article on the high rate of boat groundings in the two sanctuaries and with United Press International to produce a feature article on the impact of underwater diving on coral reefs.
 Both articles were part of an effort to draw the public's attention to the detrimental effect of human activities on the reef systems in the Florida Keys.

 The first large-scale coral bleaching event in the lower Florida Keys was recorded in 1979, and during the 1980s water quality and other environmental conditions in the Florida Keys continued to decline despite the designation of the Looe Key and Key Largo sanctuaries thanks to boating, fishing, underwater diving, snorkeling, real estate development, groundings of ships and boats on coral reefs, and pollution.
 More coral bleaching events and other losses of living coral occurred, as well as algal blooms in Florida Bay and sponge, seagrass, long-spined urchin (genus Diadema), and coral reef fish die-offs.
 In June 1987, the United States Department of the Interior released a five-year plan to open Florida's coastal areas to offshore oil and gas development, with lease sales starting in late 1988.

 Public concern over the environmental problems and the prospect of offshore drilling prompted the United States Congress in 1988 to both reauthorize the National Marine Sanctuary program and order NOAA to conduct a feasibility study of the possibility of expanding national marine sanctuary sites in the Florida Keys.
 Accordingly, in 1988 NOAA made Alligator Reef, Sombrero Key, and American Shoal official study areas for potential inclusion in national marine sanctuaries.

 In 1989, public hearings took place on offshore drilling plans in the Florida Keys, further heightening concerns over the future environmental health of the area.
 Three major ship groundings in the Florida Keys over an 18-day period between October 25 and November 11, 1989, destroyed hundreds of acres (hectares) of coral reef, giving greater impetus to efforts to increase the protection of the area.